 Some other things to consider when purchasing nail clippers include the blade’s edges (curved for basic trimming, straight for toenail clipping and ingrown nails), and the clipper’s leverage (longer handles provide more leverage and the agility to cut firm nails).

-Let’s move on to our reviews of the best nail clippers for 2019.
+Let’s move on to our reviews of the best nail clippers on the market.

 The 7 best nail clippers

 From the same company that created Samurai swords comes one of the best pairs of fingernail clippers you’ll find anywhere.
 If nothing else, you know they’re sharp.

 Indeed, Seki’s Edge SS-106 clippers are sharp enough to leave a smooth, clean cut every time, which means no ripping, tearing, or jagged nails.
 Moreover, you don’t have to worry about the blades rusting.